 Direct to garment printing prints T-Shirts similarly to how a paper printer would, except fabric is being used instead of paper.
 A DTG printer and ink is needed for this method of T-Shirt printing, which can be costly if only using it for personal use.
 How it works is simply create your T-Shirt design on the computer then print it out using the DTG printer.
 Direct to garment printing can print complicated designs with multiple colors and it’s quick, making it ideal for mass production.

 - Heat Press Printing

 Heat press printing is great for beginner T-Shirt printers because it’s a simple method that yields high quality results with low cost involved.
 It’s a slower method than the others and suitable for smaller quantities of T-Shirts.
 Using heat press printing, your design is printed on transfer paper and it’s replicated on the shirt by using heat and pressure.
 When done, remove the transfer paper and clean off the extra dye.

 We’ve come a long way with T-Shirt printing and there are many methods to choose from to arrive at the desired result.
 As mentioned above, the method chosen depends on the reason for making the garment and as such, there are pros and cons to each method.

-Spot Process™ Separation Studio™ 4 is the Official color separation software for the screen print industry.
-Now with 2 more engines to add to the software that revolutionized sim process (Spot Process™), users can auto color separate Vector PDF files with ease and control, and output Spot Process™ and Vector to Raster separations with the Direct to Inkjet feature (no external RIP software needed).
-Users of Corel™ and Adobe™ software use AccuRIP™ to print separations out of inkjet printers.
+Spot Process™ Separation Studio™ NXT is the Official color separation software for the screen print industry.
+Now with 2 more engines to add to the software that revolutionized sim process (Spot Process™), users can auto color separate Vector PDF files with ease and control, and output Spot Process™ and Vector to Raster separations.
+Supports direct printing using AccuRIP™ or any other RIP software.